Pascal Pinon (band): History

 In 2009, when they were 14 years of age, the Ákadóttir sisters (along with Halla Kristjánsdóttir and Kristín Ylfa Hólmgrímsdóttir) formed the group.
 The name is a reference to the early 20th century circus performer Pasqual Piñón.
 The group described their music as " ...simple and honest, filled with both melancholy and optimism.
 We hope to make music that can inspire, soothe heartaches and warm you inside."
 Pascal Pinon songs are sung in their native Icelandic language as well as English.
-The sisters have cited Tegan and Sara, Björk, Joni Mitchell, and Sinead O'Connor as influences.
+The sisters have cited Tegan and Sara, Björk, Joni Mitchell, and Sinéad O'Connor as influences.
 Jófríður Ákadóttir is the main songwriter and singer.
 She usually plays guitar and sometimes clarinet and keyboards. Ásthildur Ákadóttir sings harmony and plays various keyboards, guitar, and bassoon.
 The sisters have also expressed a "weak spot" for lo-fi music, cassette tape noise and toy synths.
 The group has performed in Europe and the UK multiple times (2010-2014, 2016, 2017), as well as giving concerts in China (2011, 2015) and Japan (2012).
 In 2014 the video for Bloom (directed by Alisa Kalyanova) was featured in The Guardian.
 In March and April, 2017, Jófríður and her cousin, Hildur Berglind Arndal, toured Europe with Hildur playing piano and singing harmony.
 In 2017 Albert Finnbogason produced an album of Pascal Pinon songs with string arrangements by Ian McLellan Davis and vocals by Jófríður and Ásthildur.
 In November 2017 Jófríður and Ásthildur reunited for a headlining concert at the Iceland Airwaves music festival, performing with a string section.
-Since then the duo has occasionally performed in Iceland including a concert in an empty hall (due to the Covid-19 crisis) with their three other sisters in March 2020.
+Since then the duo has occasionally performed in Iceland including a filmed concert in March 2020 and at Iceland Airwaves in November, 2023.